libp2p/blog/src/_blog/aut-tls.md

 It's main role is to map DNS names to the libp2p node's IP addresses statelessly.
 For example, `1-2-3-4.<peerID>.libp2p.direct` resolves to the A record with the IP `1.2.3.4`.

-The trick here is that the IP address is encoded in the DNS name.
+The trick here is that the **IP address is encoded in the DNS name**.
 Dots are substituted with dashes to ensure the TLS certificate remains valid.
 The benefit of this approach is that whenever a libp2p node's IP address changes, it's resolvable without coordination.
 This keeps the DNS server stateless and simple to operate while ensuring that even when a libp2p IP address changes, it's resolvable without coordination.

 ![AutoTLS part 2](../assets/autotls/auto-tls-2.svg)